I’ve seen many changes in the media industry in 20 years in London.

 Great images are great images no matter who it was shot by or the camera it was shot on.
 I’ve personally never been inspired by any particular great photograph or cinematographer.
 There are great photographers out there creating some great images on iPhones and they are kids.
 And I’m looking at them to learn a few new tips as I’m a great believer in “being original is not disclosing where you first saw it”

 How I shoot

-Shooting guerrilla style as its unpredictable and you can be more experimental.
-I dislike shooting tethered as it takes away the energy from the shoot as that’s why I’ve been hired in the first place as I know what I’m shooting.
-Shooting tethered slows you down and when the client sees the shot they like they always want you to shoot more so wasting time and money by overshooting.
+Also, I’m, not a fan of shooting tethered, it simply takes away the energy from the shoot and distracts the subject from the directions I’m trying to give!
+Often when tethering the client sees the shot they like they then always want you to shoot more so wasting time and money by overshooting.
+You’ve got the shot in the can so why shoot more!!!
 I’ve never been able to figure that one out.
-You’ve got the shot in the can so why shoot more!!!
-It’s my camera Go away 🙂

 My studio “PoutStudios” established in central London in 2003 and is a stone throw away from St Paul’s cathedral.
 It’s always busy with people.
 It’s my personal workspace where I collect my various lights and props gathered from over the years from different shoots.

 Having shot everything from PR, celebrity weddings, portraits, magazine spreads, adventure trips to hanging out of helicopters to get “that” shot has left me in the good running to cater for most surprises.
 I like the challenge and find by not just restricting myself to just one kind of photography I’m very experienced in catering for most events and photographic challenges thrown in my direction.